up9inc/up9-install/helm/README.md

 ```

 ## Example setup.yaml file
-The example below will use `up9xyz` name for installed UP9 agent, send data to workspace named `xyz` and disable logging to stdout
+The example below will use `up9xyz` name for installed UP9 agent and disable logging to stdout

 ```
 agentName: up9xyz
 clientId: dGhpcyBpcyBjbGllbnRJZAo=
 clientSecret: dGhpcyBpcyBjbGllbnRTZWNyZXQK
-defaultModel: xyz
 logging:
   disableStdoutLogging: 1
 ```